parallelchain-io/parallelchain-protocol/World State.md

 Even though these sequences flows are not necessarily the most efficient way to implement the business logic, it is important to follow them because in particular, different sequences of world state operations will cost different amounts of gas.

 The sequence flows in this section are written with the following conventions:
-- Network account storage is modelled as a type, and its operations are modelled as methods taking a `&mut self` receiver.
+- Index Heap is modelled as a type, and its operations are modelled as methods taking a `&mut self` receiver.
 - Collections are also likewise modelled as types.
 - "Get" accesses on a field are denoted with function call syntax and returns an `Option<T>` (e.g., `let _: Option<u32> = self.length()`) when the field could be empty at the point of access, and with indexing syntax (e.g., `let _: Self::Item = self.index_to_item[index]`) when the field will never be empty at the point of access.
 - "Set" accesses on a field are always denoted using indexing syntax. (e.g., `self.index_to_item[index] = item`).